Nursing Administration & Health Systems Leadership Online Masters Program

 Learn more about the Nursing Administration & Health Systems Leadership course instructors:

-The Master of Science in Nursing at Kent State is accredited by the Commission on Collegiate Nursing Education†.
-The Ambassador Crawford College of Business and Entrepreneurship at Kent State is accredited by the Association to Advance Collegiate Schools of Business (AACSB) in business and accounting – an accreditation earned by fewer than 5% of business schools worldwide.
+The MSN, DNP, and Post-graduate APRN certificates at Kent State are accredited by the Commission on Collegiate Nursing Education†.
 Kent State University is accredited by the Higher Learning Commission and is a member of the North Central Association of Colleges and Schools.

 Kent State: An NLN Center of Excellence